Combodo/combodo-background-task-extended/README.md

-# Extension Combodo complex background task
+# Extension Combodo background task extended

 Background tasks with list of actions to execute.
 Can split the execution in chunks if too long.